Are Multilingual Employees Smarter and Better At Multitasking?

-Multilingual people are used to switching between different systems of speech, structure, grammar and writing.
+Multilingual people are used to switching between different speech, structure, grammar, and writing systems.

-According to research by Pennsylvania University, this ability allows them to switch between multiple tasks faster and allow better attention shifting.
+According to research by Pennsylvania University, this ability allows them to switch between multiple tasks faster and allows better attention shifting.

-Moreover, since it’s important to not make any mistakes when using different languages, the bilingual brain tries to minimize the number of errors when switching between multiple tasks.
+Since it’s important not to make any mistakes when using different languages, the bilingual brain tries to minimize the number of errors when switching between tasks.

-This essentially means that bilingual people not only multitask better, but also make less mistakes when switching between tasks.
+This means that bilingual people multitask better and make fewer mistakes when switching between tasks.

 More productive workers

-Thanks to the abilities of multilingual brains to multitask better and solve problems much quicker and in a more efficient manner, leads to being more productive at whatever they do.
+The ability of multilingual brains to multitask better and solve problems quicker and more efficiently leads to better productivity.

-Because of this fact, every business should consider hiring multilingual employees to enhance the productivity of its everyday actions and ultimately, increase revenue and profits.
+Because of this, every business should hire multilingual employees to enhance the productivity of its everyday actions and increase revenue and profits.

-This can be perceived as a constant exercise for the brain, just like lifting weights for your muscles for example, which makes it better in terms of memorizing lists, sequences, numbers and directions.
+We can perceive this as a constant exercise for the brain, just like lifting weights for your muscles, for example.

-Every employee that works for a business has to make a number of decisions, whether big or small, throughout his or her career.
+Every employee that works for a business has to make several decisions throughout his or her career.

-A study performed by Chicago University revealed that bilinguals are more likely to make the right decision, due to the ability of thinking about the matter in different languages.
+A study performed by Chicago University revealed that bilinguals are more likely to make the right decision because of their ability to think about the matter in different languages.

-Processing thoughts in different languages helps understand the issue better and see the bigger picture, which in turn, leads to making the right choice (oftentimes, the best possible choice in the given scenario).
+Processing thoughts in different languages helps understand the issue better and see the bigger picture, which leads to making the right choice (often, the best possible choice in the scenario).